-The Fed made a momentous decision in 1996: it permitted banks to use CDSs to reduce capital reserves (Tett, 2009, p.
-49).
-Regulators treated securities guaranteed by a seller of CDSs as having the risk level of the seller - or more accurately, the counterparty - of the CDS.
-For example, a bank purchasing full CDS protection from American International Group (AIG) on collateralized debt obligations (CDOs) linked to sub-prime loans would have those CDOs treated as AAA securities for capital regulatory purposes because AIG had an AAA rating from a Nationally Recognized Statistical Rating Organization, i.e., from a SEC-approved credit rating agency.
+The Fed made a momentous decision in 1996: it permitted banks to use CDS to reduce capital reserves (Tett, 2009, p 49).
+Regulators treated securities guaranteed by a seller of CDS as having the risk level of the seller - or more accurately, the counterparty - of the CDS.
+For example, a bank purchasing full CDS protection from American International Group (AIG) on collateralised debt obligations (CDOs) linked to subprime loans would have those CDOs treated as AAA securities for capital regulatory purposes because AIG had an AAA rating from an NRSRO, ie from an SEC-approved credit rating agency.

-In light of this decision, banks used CDSs to reduce capital and invest in more lucrative, albeit more risky, assets.
-For example, a bank with a typical portfolio of \$10 billion of commercial loans could reduce its capital reserves against these assets from about \$800 million to under \$200 million by purchasing CDSs for a small fee (Tett, 2009, p.
-64).
+In the light of this decision, banks used CDS to reduce capital and invest in more lucrative, albeit more risky, assets.
+For example, a bank with a typical portfolio of \$10 billion of commercial loans could reduce its capital reserves against these assets from about \$800 million to under \$200 million by purchasing CDS for a small fee (Tett, 2009, p 64).

 The CDS market boomed following the Fed decision.
-By 2007, the largest U.S. commercial banks had purchased \$7.9 trillion in CDS protection, and, at a broader level, the overall CDS market reached a notional value of \$62 trillion in 2007 according to Barth et al (2009).
+By 2007, the largest US commercial banks had purchased \$7.9 trillion in CDS protection, and, at a broader level, the overall CDS market reached a notional value of \$62 trillion in 2007 according to Barth et al (2009).

-There were, however, serious problems associated with allowing banks to reduce their capital via CDSs.
-Given the active trading of CDSs, it was sometimes difficult to indentify the actual counterparty legally responsible for compensating a bank if an "insured" security failed.
+There were, however, serious problems associated with allowing banks to reduce their capital via CDS.
+Given the active trading of CDS, it was sometimes difficult to indentify the actual counterparty legally responsible for compensating a bank if an "insured" security failed.
 Furthermore, some bank counterparties developed massive exposures to CDS risk.
-For example, AIG had a notional exposure of about \$500 billion to CDSs (and related derivatives) in 2007, while having a capital base of about \$100 billion to cover all its traditional insurance activities as well as its financial derivatives business.
-The growing exposure of AIG and other issuers of CDSs should have - and did -- raise concerns about their ability to satisfy their obligations in times of economic stress.
+For example, AIG had a notional exposure of about \$500 billion to CDS (and related derivatives) in 2007, while having a capital base of about \$100 billion to cover all its traditional insurance activities as well as its financial derivatives business.
+The growing exposure of AIG and other issuers of CDS should have - and did - raise concerns about their ability to satisfy their obligations in times of economic stress.

-The Fed was aware of the growing danger to the safety and soundness of the banking system from CDSs.
-For instance, Tett (2009, p.
-157-163) recounts how Timothy

-Geithner, then President of the New York Federal Reserve Bank, became concerned in 2004 about the lack of information on CDSs and the growing counterparty risk facing banks.

-Barth et al (2009) demonstrates through the use of internal Fed documents that it knew by 2004 of the growing problems associated with subprime mortgage related assets, on which many CDSs were written.
+The Fed was aware of the growing danger to the safety and soundness of the banking system from CDS.
+For instance, Tett (2009, pp 157-163) recounts how Timothy Geithner, then President of the New York Federal Reserve Bank, became concerned in 2004 about the lack of information on CDS and the growing counterparty risk facing banks.
+Barth et al (2009) demonstrates through the use of internal Fed documents that it knew by 2004 of the growing problems associated with subprime mortgage-related assets, on which many CDS were written.
 Indeed, the FBI publicly warned in 2004 of an epidemic of fraud in subprime lending.
-In terms of the sellers of CDSs, detailed accounts by Lewis (2009) and McDonald (2009) illustrate the Fed's awareness by 2006 of AIG's growing fragility and the corresponding exposure of commercial banks to CDS counterparty risk.
+In terms of the sellers of CDS, detailed accounts by Lewis (2009) and McDonald (2009) illustrate the Fed's awareness by 2006 of AIG's growing fragility and the corresponding exposure of commercial banks to CDS counterparty risk.

-Yet, even more momentously than the original decision allowing banks to reduce their capital reserves through the use of CDSs, the Fed did not adjust its policies as it learned of the growing fragility of the banking system due to the mushrooming use of increasingly suspect CDSs.
+Yet, even more momentously than the original decision allowing banks to reduce their capital reserves through the use of CDS, the Fed did not adjust its policies as it learned of the growing fragility of the banking system due to the mushrooming use of increasingly suspect CDS.